 Staying with local families in homestay accommodation, this program also offers a deeply enriching cultural immersion, guaranteeing students a truly memorable experience.

 The program will include field trips to iconic Irish landscapes including the midland blanket and raised bogs in Co.
 Offaly, the karst limestone landscape of the Burren in Co.
-Clare and The Atlantic wilderness of Clare Island, Co.
-Mayo.
+Clare and our iconic archaeological project at Carrig, Co.
+Wexford.

 Course Details BROCHURE

-The accredited option provided through the Institute for Field Research will open in November 2020 and you can REGISTER YOUR INTEREST below.
+The accredited option provided through the Institute for Field Research is closed.